 - 3.1 The draft Strategy, at Appendix 1 to this report, takes account of the aims in the Broads Plan and has been written following consultation with the Broads Local Access Forum (BLAF) which advises the Authority and other organisations on improving public access and open air recreation and enjoyment of the area.
 The BLAF advised officers on the scope of the strategy, its objectives, guiding principles and the content of the draft strategy action plan.
-Public consultation also took place through the first Broads Engage workshop on the subject of accessing the Broads which was held in November 2018. - 3.2 Public consultation also took place through the first Broads Engage workshop on the subject of accessing the Broads which was held in November 2018.
-The input from the workshop was used to map out priority areas for moorings and for land based access. - 3.3 In addition to consulting the BLAF and Broads Engage, discussions took place with Norfolk County Council (NCC) during the development of the new Norfolk Access Improvement Plan (NAIP) to ensure that shared access goals are identified in both strategic documents.
+Public consultation also took place through the first Broads Engage workshop on the subject of accessing the Broads which was held in November 2018.
+The input from the workshop was used to map out priority areas for moorings and land based access. - 3.2 In addition to consulting the BLAF and Broads Engage, discussions took place with Norfolk County Council (NCC) during the development of the new Norfolk Access Improvement Plan (NAIP) to ensure that shared access goals are identified in both strategic documents. - 3.3 The Broads Authority also considered the Strategy at its meeting on 17 May 2019 and resolved unanimously that the Draft Broads Integrated Access Strategy and Action Plan be noted and endorsed for further consultation including the Navigation Committee.